 If the mic settings on your PC are incorrect, you may be having sound issues across your system, including on Discord.
 Here’s what is recommended for your mic settings:

-• In the search bar, type the control panel.
+• In the search bar, type control panel and select the top result.

-• Change the View option to Large icons.
+• Change the View by option to Large icons.

 • Locate Sound and click it.